 The goal of this program is to support and encourage diverse voices to explore the research space and become a part of the MS&E academic community.
 Diversity is a fundamental value of the MS&E department.
-We want our research community to include and be supportive of perspectives from backgrounds that vary by race, ethnicity, socioeconomic status, religion, gender, age, ability, sexual orientation, veteran status, and national origin.
-Everyone is welcome to apply; we especially encourage students who identify with underrepresented communities in academia to submit an application.
+We want our research community to include and be supportive of perspectives from diverse backgrounds that vary by socioeconomic status, religion, gender, age, ability, sexual orientation, and veteran status.
+Everyone is welcome to apply.
 There is no GPA and/or course requirements for this program.
 Above all, we value commitment and enthusiasm.

-Through this program, undergraduate students will participate in a quarter-long research project during the spring under the mentorship of an MS&E faculty mentor, with the opportunity to extend their research project into summer and/or fall.
+Through this program, undergraduate students will participate in a quarter-long research project under the mentorship of an MS&E faculty mentor, with the opportunity to extend their research project into the next quarter.
 Throughout the quarter you will work on cutting-edge research, receive close mentorship from faculty and graduate students, become part of a close-knit cohort of undergraduate researchers, and get to present your work at the end of the quarter.

-You will be expected to work approximately 10 hours per week for at least one quarter.
-During your 10 hours of weekly research you will:
+You will be expected to engage approximately 10 hours per week for at least one quarter.
+During your 10 hours of weekly research, you will:

 - Meet with your faculty mentor to discuss project progress